Home Sleep Study vs Lab Sleep Study: Which One Do You Really Need?

 Oxygen Saturation (O2): A finger clip (pulse oximeter) monitors for drops in oxygen levels during snoring or gasping episodes.

-Respiratory Effort: Belts around the chest and abdomen measure how hard your body is working to breathe.
+Respiratory Effort: Belts around the chest and abdomen Measures breathing effort during sleep.

-Heart Activity (ECG): A continuous recording of heart rate and rhythm how your heart handles sleep stress.
+Heart Activity (ECG): Records heart rate and rhythm during sleep.

 Body Position: Identifies if your sleep apnea is “positional” (like worse on your back).